Lydia00186/Python-Notes/README.md

 Linux/Mac: <code>$ source venv/bin/activate</code> <br>
 4. Install the requirements for the project <br>
 <code>$ pip install -r requirements.txt</code>  <br>
-** This step will install the required apps/modules on your local machine automatically.
+**This step will help you install the required apps/modules on your local machine automatically.
 That's also why we would create a requirements.txt for the project.
 Similarly you can use it when you deploy your project on a linux server **
 5. Finally start the localhost server<br>
 <code>$ python manage.py runserver</code> <br>

-You can see builded blog website on your localhost server
+You can see built blog website on your localhost:8000

 ### c.
 Test Automation - API development
 #### API: Application Programming Interface